 At this Cincinnati public relations agency, one of the many projects I get to be a part of is the creation and implementation of Public Involvement Plans for influential transportation projects throughout our region.
 Public involvement is critical to the process of creating transportation improvements, and it’s built on a foundation of open communication and relationship-building with the communities involved.
 Below are four principles to consider when developing a public involvement plan.
-For more information about these principles, visit the National Coalition for Dialogue and Deliberation.
+For more information about these principles, visit the mexico dating site.

 1. Careful Planning and Preparation

 Since not all communities are the same, research and open communication must occur before implementing a plan.
 When community stakeholders, project partners and experts meet for an initial introduction to the context and purpose of the project, they can then decide on the most appropriate approach to engage the community in a way that best suits their unique needs and culture.
 This includes decisions such as overall scheduling, venue selection and set-up for public meetings, as well as collateral development and distribution.

 2. Inclusion and Demographic Diversity